 Until 2015, the County defined Employee Engagement as “the degree to which employees are connected and committed to their work, their colleagues and the purpose of the organization.
 Engagement is encouraged and demonstrated in the way the organization and employee work to support each other’s success.”

 In 2015, the County partnered with BlessingWhite and picked up their definition of “The alignment of maximum job satisfaction (“I like my work and do it well”) with maximum job contribution (“I help achieve the goals of my organization.")

 Engaged employees experience greater meaning, satisfaction and success in their work.
 And their organizations experience higher levels of customer satisfaction, service quality, innovation, and productivity and lower rates of absenteeism, turnover and accidents.

 What the County is doing

 In October 2011, the County began surveying Employee Engagement and has done so annually as a means to listen to employees throughout the organization, identify opportunities for improvement and taking action, and track progress while staying in touch with emerging issues.
-Click here to see the results from prior year surveys.

 The Employee Engagement survey has contributed to the creation of:

 - The Employee Engagement Committee – a countywide committee charged with developing and supporting countywide engagement resources and strategies

 - The Essential Supervisory Skills Academy – 16 hours of training designed to strength the supervisor-employee relationship, focusing on the areas of how to supervise as a coach, set performance and development goals, provide value-added feedback, and conduct meaningful performance evaluations

 - Supervisor’s Online Resource (SOS) Website - beneficial online resource for anyone who supervises (or wants to supervisor) which contains information and tools for onboarding new employees, key personnel policies, performance management, training and development, and more